 Short-term disability insurance in Virginia covers most accidents and illnesses subject to limitations and exclusions.
 The list below is not exhaustive, but addresses the most common questions people ask.

 Accidents that occur after the effective date are generally covered.
 There are exclusions for acts of war, intentional injuries, accidents that occur while intoxicated, or while committing a crime.

 Most biologically based illnesses are covered as well.
 The primary exception is illnesses that are a preexisting condition at time of application.
 Preexisting conditions will not be covered unless the claim begins more than twelve months after the coverage effective date.

 Pregnancy related medical conditions are covered by most policies.
 However, women who are already expecting make up a large portion of site visitors.
 Coverage must begin prior to conception.

 Pregnancy Bed Rest

-Short term disability for pregnancy in Virginia provides valuable income replacement.
-It is not uncommon for doctors to order bed rest prior to delivery.
-In fact, complications of pregnancy are the third most common claims reason for these policies.
+Short-term disability for pregnancy in Virginia provides valuable income replacement.
+It is common for doctors to order bed rest prior to delivery.
+In fact, complications of pregnancy are the third most common claims reason.

 Get the rest you need without worrying about money.